 - Not concentrating.
 Anything worth doing is worth 100% of your effort.
 Think of what you’re doing, and aim to develop a mind-muscle connection.
 This is merely imagining your muscle working as you’re performing each repetition.
 By concentrating with a laser-like focus, you will both make more progress quicker and avoid injury.

 - Expecting too much, too quick.
 With the rare exception of a few gifted, genetic freaks, most people need to look at progress in the gym as a marathon, not a sprint.
 Never forget that you are competing with yourself, not anyone else.
 Stick with it, and the results will come.

 - Ignoring the cool-down.
-Finally, once your last set and rep is completed, don’t just run to the locker room, then jump in your car.
+Finally, once your last set and rep are completed, don’t just run to the locker room, then jump in your car.
 A few minutes of stretching and self-massage will work wonders for preventing soreness and increasing blood flow.

-Human Growth Hormone (HGH) Replacement Therapy has the potential to be life-altering, and deliver so many benefits, from weight-loss and new-found vigor, to better sleep and increased internal health.
+Human Growth Hormone (HGH) Replacement Therapy has the potential to be life-altering, and deliver so many benefits, from weight-loss and new-found vigor to better sleep and increased internal health.
 Make it even more effective by getting in the gym, and doing things correctly.

-Therefore, agreeing to get your blood tested and a physical exam, doesn’t automatically qualify you for HGH injections, you must have a clinical necessity and symptoms.
-Please read the articles on our web site and give us a call today with your questions, we would like to speak with you.
+Therefore, agreeing to get your blood tested and a physical exam, doesn’t automatically qualify you for HGH injections — you must have a clinical necessity and symptoms.
+Please read the articles on our website and give us a call today with your questions, we would like to speak with you.